khire12/study-project-1-bike-sharing-patterns/README.md

 <br>
 Input layer, 1 Hidden layer and one node in the output layer (for predicting the count of riders).
 <br>The hidden layer has sigmoid activation function.
 There is no activation function in the output layer as we are predicting the count of bikes needed by the riders.
-The model is trained on 5000 epochs using simple gradient descent.
+The model is trained on 5000 epochs using simple batch gradient descent.

+Markup: 1.
+Hyperparameters
+            1. Hidden nodes: 12
+            2. Output nodes: 1
+            3. Batch: 128
+            4. Iterations: 5000
+            5. Learning rate: 1
+        2. Results
+            1. Training loss: 0.239
+            2. Validation loss: 0.415

 <br>
 <br>
 Dataset used : Bike Sharing Dataset [1] developed by Hadi Fanaee-T at Laboratory of Artificial Intelligence and Decision Support (LIAAD), University of Porto